The Code of Handsome Lake

 And later still:

-Both of these men (and Lamoni's wife) seem to have experienced a change of heart and a new dedication to the way of God, which allowed them to be taught by heavenly beings.
+Both of these men, Handsome Lake and Lamoni, seem to have experienced a change of heart and a new dedication to the way of God, which allowed them to be taught by heavenly beings.

 Divine Teacher